Update search

 Published Online: 06 May 2015

-... sling removal.
+... simple cystectomy with ileal conduit diversion.
 Outcomes Stress incontinence Neurogenic bladder Male sling Male stress urinary incontinence (SUI) is an increasingly recognized problem, particularly after treatment for prostate cancer.
-Possible treatments for male SUI include pharmacological interventions, behavioral...
+Possible treatments for male SUI include...

 Journal Articles